Parental Consent Forms at Hotel Check-In: Why They Fail

 One: a parent books, checks in, then leaves.

 Parent puts the reservation in their own name, walks in with their ID and card, signs the registration, gets the keys.
 Then they leave and the under-21 guest stays.
-That's the unofficial version of the consent form, and it does work at most independents and a lot of smaller chain properties.
+That is the unofficial version of the consent form, and it does work at most independents and many smaller chain properties.

 Two: book a hotel where 18+ is already the policy.

 This is the real answer.
-About 72% of the hotels we've verified — a pool of nearly 29,000 properties — have a confirmed minimum check-in age of 18.
-None of them require a consent form, a notarized anything, or paperwork beyond the standard ID + card + reservation.
+About half of the U.S. hotels we've checked take 18-year-olds at the desk, roughly 17,000 properties.
+None of them ask for a consent form, a notarized anything, or paperwork beyond the standard ID, card, and reservation.
 The 18-year-old books in their own name, on their own card, with their own ID.
 The desk hands them the keys.
-That's the whole interaction.
+That is the whole interaction.

 The 18+ directory covers more than 2,000 cities and 200 brands.
 Major-market lists: Las Vegas, Miami, Orlando, Los Angeles, Chicago.
 Or hotels under 21 for the full national list.